Justice Department charges 4 Louisville police officers connected to Breonna Taylor killing

 The attorney general said the three defendants accused of falsifying the affidavit — Jaynes, Meany and Goodlett — also "took steps to cover up their unlawful conduct after Ms. Taylor's death" and "conspired to mislead federal, state and local authorities who were investigating the incident."

-In a separate indictment, Hankison is charged with two counts of depriving the rights of Taylor and her neighbors through the use of excessive force when he fired 10 rounds through a window and glass door after Taylor was killed.
-Hankison was acquitted on state charges of wanton endangerment for firing the shots after a trial earlier this year.
+In a separate indictment, Hankison is accused of violating the rights of Taylor and her neighbors through the use of excessive force when he fired 10 rounds through a window and glass door after Taylor was killed.

 for more features.